dineshchhantyal/portfolio-v2/content/posts/maa-la-ms-math-conference-2024/index.md

   - Math Modeling
 ---

-The MAA LA MS Math Conference 2024 is a gathering of math educators and enthusiasts to share knowledge and insights on the latest trends in mathematics education.
+The Mathematical Association of America (MAA) Louisiana/Mississippi Section Meeting 2024 was a celebration of mathematical inquiry and discovery.
+From the Integration Bee to insightful workshops, the conference was a convergence of minds and ideas.
+The event was held at the Sheraton Hotel in New Orleans, LA, from February 29 to March 2, 2024.

 ---